Perpheral Vascular Disease (PVD)

 To prevent PVD, take steps to manage the risk factors.
 A prevention program for PVD may include:

-- Quit smoking, including avoidance of second hand smoke and use of any tobacco products
+- Quit smoking, avoid secondhand smoke, and don't use any tobacco products

 - Dietary changes including reduced fat, cholesterol, and simple carbohydrates (such as sweets), and increased amounts of fruits and vegetables, low-fat dairy, and lean meats